NST-Standard/NST-Standard/contracts/README.md

 ## Building instruction

-You can build a Foundry repo by running following scripts:
+You can build a Foundry repo by running the following scripts:

 ```
 forge init --force